 Merriam-Webster’s dictionary defines it at as, “a natural column of rock in western North America often in fantastic form.”
 They got the “fantastic” part right!

 These rock formations occur on every continent, but here at Bryce, you’ll see the largest concentration of hoodoos in the world.

-It is truly like stepping into another world!
+It is truly like stepping onto another planet!

 How to Get There